What our clients tell us

 Clients expect value and great results

 Opencast also cares deeply about these things.
-That’s why we work closely with our clients to ensure that they achieve the outcomes and the impact that define their success.
+That’s why we work closely with our clients to ensure that they achieve the outcomes and the impact that define success.
 To help them deliver that success, we listen carefully to what they tell us.

-Our ‘voice of client’ survey
+Our ‘Voice of Client’ survey

 Net Promoter Score (NPS)